Koenkk/zigbee2mqtt.io/docs/guide/getting-started/README.md

 If no instructions are available, the device can probably be paired by factory resetting it.

-Once you see something similar to below in the log your device is paired.
+Once you see something similar to below in the log your device is paired and you can start controlling it using the WebUI and MQTT messages.

 ```
 Zigbee2MQTT:info  2019-11-09T12:19:56: Successfully interviewed '0x00158d0001dc126a', device has successfully been paired
 ```

-::: warning
+::: warning attention
 It's important that `permit_join` is set to `false` in your `configuration.yaml` after initial setup is done to keep your Zigbee network safe and to avoid accidental joining of other Zigbee devices.
 :::